 |Wind||>100 – 1.5MW||2.31||20|

 |Export tariff (p/kWh)|

-[*]: Installations registered in FIT Year 4 (1st April 2013 – 31 March 2014).
+[*]: Installations registered in FIT Year 8, 1 April 2017 to 31 March 2018.
 These tariffs are index-linked for inflation.
-The Energy Regulator Ofgem will publish the updated tariff levels.
+The Energy Regulator Ofgem publishes updated tariff levels.
 Solar PV tariffs apply from 1 January 2018 to 31 March 2018.

 [**]: This tariff is available only for 30,000 micro-CHP installations, subject to a review when 12,000 units have been installed.